 Implications of the Analysis

-Certainly other analysis with different assumptions will have different results.
+Certainly, other analysis with different assumptions will have different results.
 However, the TCO differential is so high between SAP and a best of breed solution, that it is difficult for me to envision any analysis where SAP has close to the same TCO as a best of breed solution.
-This means that SAP’s planning products cannot be justified on the basis of TCO, and that companies must be able to obtain something from SAP that they cannot obtain from a best of breed application.
+This means that SAP’s planning products cannot be justified by TCO and that companies must be able to obtain something from SAP that they cannot obtain from a best of breed application.
 Companies should be cognizant of the significant premium they are paying for SAP in TCO.

-SAP and the major consulting firms have fantasy numbers with respect to how long SAP projects take, and I have yet to see a TCO comparison between SAP and best of breed solutions provided by a major consulting firm.
-However, its critical to make the TCO estimates based on actual observations at multiple account, as I have in this article, and not based on hypothetically sales estimates from their sales team on how fast a solution can be brought live.
+SAP and the major consulting firms have fantasy numbers concerning how long SAP projects take, and I have yet to see a TCO comparison between SAP and best of breed solutions provided by a major consulting firm.
+However, it’s critical to make the TCO estimates based on actual observations at multiple accounts, as I have in this article, and not based on hypothetically sales estimates from their sales team on how fast a solution can be brought live.
 I have done the best job possible here to bring the real world data to my estimates, and I even stacked the deck for SAP by removing all license costs, but SAP still came up with a higher TCO.

 By the way, this was also true in the other application areas I analyzed.
 The real world data shows across the board that SAP is significantly more expensive in total costs of ownership than best-of-breed solutions.

 - The different resources available in APO, how production resources differ from supply planning resources, and the role resources and other significant constraints play in constraint-based planning.